The-Marcy-Lab-School/se-unit-8/lesson-2-working-with-state/README.md

 + reducer

 ### Essential Questions:
++ What is the difference between the `useState` and `useReducer` hooks?
+When might you want to use one over the other?
 + Why is state important in web applications?
 + What tools does React give us for handling state?